perturber/shubham/research.md

   </figcaption>
 </figure>

-Quasi-periodic eruption (QPE) events, which are low-frequency (\\(\sim 10^{-4}\\) Hz) signals of soft X-ray peaks over a quiescent background, are theorized to be electromagnetic (EM) counterparts of EMRIs.
-While EMRIs evolving in a vacuum are not expected to host EM counterparts, the presence of a disk around the MBH allows interactions with the compact object that can lead to EM counterparts in the X-ray or even ultraviolet bands, see e.g. [Linial and Metzger (2023)](https://arxiv.org/abs/2303.16231).
+Quasi-periodic eruptions (QPEs) are low-frequency (\\(\sim 10^{-4}\\) Hz) soft X-ray band signals, and are emerging as candidate electromagnetic counterparts of EMRIs with accretion disks, see e.g. [Linial and Metzger (2023)](https://arxiv.org/abs/2303.16231).
 This poses an exciting prospect of multimessenger astronomy with EMRIs.
-In our work, [(Kejriwal et al. (2024))](https://arxiv.org/abs/2404.00941), we calculated the frequency band of QPE sources that are emitting an EM signal "today", such that they may also be observed in the future by LISA as GW sources.
-We extended our analysis to a particularly promising QPO source (where the 'O' now stands for oscillations, not eruptions, distinguishing their intensity), RE J1034+396.
-REJ has shown a decreasing time period over two observations separated by a decade, which is expected of EMRIs.
-We found that a compact object orbiting the MBH in REJ may be of mass \\(\approx 47 M_\odot\\) and that there is a \\(\approx 25\%\\) probability that REJ (if it *is* an EMRI and follows its current inspiral trend) would be detected in the LISA band.
-Our study is a first of its kind to comment on the multimessenger prospects of LISA EMRIs.
+In our work, [(Kejriwal et al. (2024))](https://arxiv.org/abs/2404.00941), we analyzed the prospect of simultaneously observing EMRIs in the X-ray band and as GWs.
+Such sources open a new avenue of multimessenger astronomy with EMRIs.
+We also analyzed RE J1034+396, a QP'O' (where 'O' is now for 'oscillations').
+We found that REJ may host an orbiting compact object of mass \\(\approx 47 M_\odot\\).
+We also estimated that there is a \\(\approx 25\%\\) probability that REJ may be detected by LISA.

 </div>